dragos-cojocari/json2xml/README.md

 > THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-For the JSON->XML conversion the tool uses [org.json](http://www.json.org/java/) Check the project's page for known issues and limitations
+For the JSON->XML conversion the tool uses [org.json](http://www.json.org/java/) Check the project's page for known issues and limitations.

-For the XML->XSD conversion the tool uses [Apache XML Beans](https://xmlbeans.apache.org/) Check the project's page for known issues and limitatiosn
+For the XML->XSD conversion the tool uses [Apache XML Beans](https://xmlbeans.apache.org/) Check the project's page for known issues and limitations.

 Command line syntax:
 ```